Taking Your Own Suit Measurements

 Trouser length / In-seam

-Once again it can help if you wear a pair of trousers you know fit you well, and/or wear shoes similar to those you intend to wear with the suit.
+We typically make our trousers from the out-seam you provide, but inseam can be useful in some circumstances.
+Again it can help if you wear a pair of trousers you know fit you well, and/or wear shoes similar to those you intend to wear with the suit.
 Measure vertically from the bottom of the trouser (typically 3cm from the floor), up the inside seam to the desired height of the crotch.
-In standard sizing this is typically 30″ (short), 32″ (regular), 34″ (long).
+In Made to Order / standard store bought trousers this is typically 30″ (short), 32″ (regular), 34″ (long).

 Stand up straight and hold the measuring tape at roughly nipple level, wind it under the armpits and over the shoulder blades.
 This should be the circumference of your chest at its widest point.
 For women you should provide two chest measurements, over-chest as described here passing around the widest point of the chest, and under-chest measurement, which is the same but with the tape passing round underneath where the wearers bra typically finishes.